 iCIMS is a highly customizable applicant tracking system with a deep feature set, meaning any two companies could be using it very differently.
 Their diverse client list includes big names like Amazon, Uber, Goldman Sachs, Samsung, and Southwest Airlines.

 Job Seeker Tip: When a recruiter or hiring manager performs a search in iCIMS, candidates are sorted by a match percentage.
-One of the factors that contributes to a high ranking is keyword frequency.
+One of the factors that contribute to a high ranking is keyword frequency.
 For example, in a search for the term “accounting,” a candidate that has the exact word in their resume 5 times is likely to rank higher than a candidate with only 3 mentions.
 Job seekers should layer in as many mentions of the most important keywords as possible without blatantly “keyword stuffing.”

 If you’re not sure which words to prioritize, paste the job description and your resume below to receive an instant keyword analysis from Jobscan.